James S. Allen

 James S. "Jim" Allen (born Sol Auerbach; 1906–1986) was an American Marxist historian, journalist, editor, activist, and functionary of the Communist Party USA.
 Allen is best remembered as the author and editor of over two dozen books and pamphlets and as one of the party's leading experts on African American history.

 Allen is credited with helping to save from execution the young black men charged in the Scottsboro case by his prompt and relentless publicity of the case, which helped make their trial a cause célèbre.

 Biography

 Early years

 Sol Auerbach, later known by the pseudonym James S. Allen, was born in Philadelphia, Pennsylvania, in 1906.
 He was the son of ethnic Jewish parents who arrived in America from the Russian Empire the same year.
-Upon completion of high school, Allen enrolled at the University of Pennsylvania, an Ivy League university in Philadelphia, where he studied philosophy.
+Upon completion of high school, Allen enrolled at the University of Pennsylvania, where he studied philosophy.

 A committed radical from his collegiate days, Auerbach traveled to the Soviet Union in 1927, as part of the first American student delegation there.
-Auerbach was expelled from college 1928 for radical activities.
+Auerbach was expelled from college in 1928 for radical activities.
 He joined the Communist Party and began writing for the party newspaper, The Daily Worker.
-Auerbach succeeded Whittaker Chambers as "foreign news writer", who had, in turn, succeeded Harry Freeman.
+Auerbach succeeded Whittaker Chambers as "foreign news writer".

 Auerbach was soon promoted to the editorship of Labor Defender, official organ of the International Labor Defense, the Communist Party's mass organization dedicated to civil rights and legal aid matters.